roryprimrose/Neovolve.CodeAnalysis.ChangeTracking/README.md

 This package attempts to calculate the Semantic Version impact on a C# binary based on changes to the public API surface (see attribute comparison below).
 Adding new signatures would be calculated as a feature and removing or modifying signatures would result in a breaking change.

-There are only two other types of changes that could occur between two sets of C# code.
+There are only two other scenarios that could occur between two sets of C# code.
 There is either no change or there is a change to internal logic where there is no impact on the public API surface.
-No change really should not even be identified as a Patch change while changes to internal logic should be a patch change.
-As the library does not look at internal code, it can't actually determine the difference between these two scenarios so it does not attempt to identify a patch change.
+No change should not even be identified as a patch change while changes to internal logic should be a patch change.
+As the library does not look at internal code, it can't actually determine the difference between these two scenarios so it does not attempt to identify a patch change as this may be misleading.

 **Why do attribute changes identify a feature or breaking change when the public API signature hasn't changed?**

 There is an edge case to the idea that the library only compares the public API surface between two versions of C# code.
 The library also evaluates changes to attributes based on the `ComparerOptions` class in order to determine a Semantic Version impact of attributes.

 What this means is that the C# signatures could be the same, but attribute changes regarding XML and JSON serialization could cause a potential breaking change to consumers of the library.
 So signatures compiled into the binary are the same, but the attributes are telling the runtime to handle serialization differently.